Skip to article

 How much you can sell.
 This is the revenue cap — the maximum gross sales per year.
 Caps range from unlimited (several states have removed the cap entirely) to as low as $5,000 in a few of the strictest states.
 A middle cluster sits between $25,000 and $75,000.
 Going over the cap in a capped state does not just mean fines; it generally means you need to upgrade to a commercial operation.
 The cap applies to gross sales, not profit, which matters because a cottage baker selling $8 items at a farmers market hits a $30,000 cap faster than they expect.

 Where and how you can sell.
 Most states allow direct sales at the seller's home, at farmers markets, and at community events.
 Online ordering is more variable — several states require the transaction to involve in-person pickup or direct delivery by the seller, and explicitly forbid third-party shipping.
 Selling across state lines is generally not allowed under cottage food law because federal food regulations kick in at the state border.
-Some states additionally require a specific disclaimer on the label or a specific signage setup at a farmers market.
-A few permit wholesale into retail stores under additional rules.
+Some states also require a specific disclaimer on the label or a specific signage setup at a farmers market.
+A few permit wholesale into retail stores under extra rules.

 Permit, registration, or nothing